-The IT Committee is a sub committee of the SBS Board and has responsibility for monitoring and reviewing exposure to the risks associated with IT including cyber risk, data security, disaster recovery and business continuity.
+The IT Committee is a committee of the SBS Board and has responsibility for monitoring and reviewing exposure to the risks associated with IT including cyber risk, data security, disaster recovery and business continuity.
 The Committee also has responsibility for oversight of the formulation and development of the Banking Group's IT strategy including monitoring and reviewing the impacts resulting from change in the regulatory, business and economic environment and evaluating business cases for technology project requiring significant investment.
-The IT committee meets quarterly.
+The IT committee meets quarterly, comprises Bank directors only, and reports directly to the Board.